 Most ERP systems come with core modules like:

 Not every ERP system is designed to handle the realities of Bangladeshi businesses.
-We focused on real-world needs—supporting growing SMEs, localized features, and affordability.
+We prioritized systems that offer scalability, fair ownership costs, and full support for local tax rules

 Each ERP software in this list was selected based on practical benefits, not just feature lists.